marberi/100days/README.md

 tweaks.
 It never performed as good as a model with only linear layer.
 In the end I started looking into deep kernel learning for possible better handling the final output, which should be a probability distribution.

+# Day 46 [2019-03-05]
+Watched week 2 videos of AI for all on coursera.
+Still quite basic.
+At times some nice examples, tho.